HECVAT Category

 Do you collect, process, or store demographic information?

-This question is asking whether your organization collects, processes, or stores demographic information about individuals.
+Demographic data handling is the subject, namely whether you collect, process, or store demographic information about individuals.
 Demographic information includes characteristics that describe a population, such as age, gender, ethnicity, education level, religion, geographic location, or occupation.

 Do you capture or create genetic, biometric, or behaviometric information (e.g., facial recognition or fingerprints)?